 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy mini meatloaf recipe is perfect for one, delivering all the classic, savory flavors you love—without leftovers!
-Made with simple ingredients and topped with a sweet, tangy glaze, it’s a comforting, no fuss meal that’s ready in no time.
+This easy mini meatloaf recipe is perfectly portioned for one, giving you all the classic, savory flavors you love—without leftovers!
+Made with simple ingredients and a sweet, tangy glaze, it’s a comforting, no-fuss meal that comes together quickly.

 Why You’ll Love This Recipe

-- Packed with Flavor: A blend of spices and a tangy glaze make this meatloaf incredibly delicious.
+- Packed with Flavor: A blend of spices and a tangy glaze make every bite delicious.

-- No Leftovers: Made for one or two servings, so there’s minimal waste.
+- Perfectly Portioned: Made for one or two servings.

-- Versatile: Pairs well with a variety of sides to complete your meal.
+- Versatile: Pairs well with your favorite sides for a complete meal.

 Ingredients

-- Olive Oil: Extra virgin olive oil adds rich flavor and nutrients, making it my top choice.
+- Olive Oil: Extra virgin olive oil adds rich flavor making it my top choice.
 For a milder taste, light olive oil works too.

 - Onions and Garlic: Essential for flavor, these aromatics add depth and shouldn’t be skipped.